ansible/community-docs/execution_environments/execution_environments_overview.rst

 .. _ee_rationale:

-Why Execution Environments were introduced
+Why execution environments were introduced
 ==========================================

-The Ansible Execution Environments were introduced to resolve the following issues and provide all benefits you can get from using containerization.
+The Ansible execution environments were introduced to resolve the following issues and provide all benefits you can get from using containerization.

 Dependencies